正常

 std::flat_map (C++23)

-An ordered map backed by a contiguous array instead of a red-black tree -- faster lookups (cache-friendly), more compact memory, but O(n) insertion and deletion.
+An ordered associative container that uses a contiguous array instead of a red-black tree—faster lookups (cache-friendly) and more compact memory, but with O(n) insertion/deletion.

 Header